intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 At the very least, however, we must examine our work for negative impact on end users, and take steps to mitigate it where encountered.
 In particular, when we've identified a conflict between the interests of end users and other stakeholders, we should err on the side of protecting end users.

-Note that "negative impact on end users" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss and come to consensus on; merely asserting that something is harmful is not adequate.
+Note that "negative impact on end users" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss and come to consensus on.
+Merely asserting that something is harmful is not adequate.
 The converse is also true, though; it's not permissible to avoid identifying harms, nor is it acceptable to ignore them when brought to our attention.

 The IAB and IETF have already established a body of guidance for situations where this sort of conflict is common, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}} on pervasive surveillance, {{?RFC7288}} on host firewalls, and {{?RFC6973}} regarding privacy considerations.

 Much of that advice has focused on maintaining the end-to-end properties of a connection {{?RFC3724}}.
 This does not mean that our responsibility to users stops there; decisions might affect users in other ways.
 For example, data collection by various applications even inside otherwise secure connections is a major problem on the Internet today.
 Also, inappropriate concentration of power on the Internet has become a concerning phenomenon -- one that protocol design might have some influence upon.

 ## Handling Conflicting End User Needs